Art & Design

 Our art work is celebrated through vibrant displays within classrooms and across the whole school.
 Each child also has an individual ‘Art and Design Profile’, which showcases the progression of their skills across the seven strands, from Year 1 through to Year 6.
 The children are encouraged to evaluate their own work and the work of others, progressively developing the confidence to voice their personal opinions about a range of art.

-Whilst at Welsh House Farm, children are given the opportunity to work with professional artists and to view works of art in the wider world.
-The school is regularly involved in arts based community projects.
-Art is also offered as an extra-curriculum activity.
+Whilst at Welsh House Farm, children are also given the opportunity to work with professional artists and to view works of art in the wider world.
+The school enjoys being involved in arts based community projects.